AlihanHoylu/MachineCalculator/README.md

 - Connection Establishment: Upon admin approval, users can establish secure connections, fostering a dynamic and interactive environment within the app.

-Revolutionize your data management experience with [Uygulama Adı] – where Firebase meets Swift for a powerful and user-friendly application.
+Revolutionize your data management experience with MachineCalculator – where Firebase meets Swift for a powerful and user-friendly application.